UVADS/git-basics/docs/forks-branches.md

 - It allows for other users to review changes from one source before they are merged into the main project branch.
 - It allows for merges to occur from remote forks of the repository, rather than direct branches of the project itself.
 - It exposes every specific change, at the code level, for review and comment.
-- PRs will perform a basic review of the proposed change to see if they will introduce conflicts.
+- PRs can perform basic automated reviews of the proposed change to see if they will introduce conflicts.

 One of the most common development patterns that use PRs is found in open source software projects.
 Typically contributors to OSS projects will fork the repository, add and commit their changes _to their fork_ and then submit a Pull Requests with the source project, asking for their changes to be reviewed and folded in.